Tromso in the fall with foliage colors

 • Average Snowfall: Roughly 30 to 70 cm (12 to 28 inches)

-Without sunrise or sunset, there’s a surreal timelessness to each day, as night and day merge into a continuous nocturnal experience, illuminated only by the moon, and, if lucky, the magnificent Northern Lights!
+Without sunrise or sunset, there’s a surreal timelessness to most of the day, as night and day merge with only a few lighter hours of twilight showing the passage of a ‘day’, and the majority of the time, the sky is illuminated only by the moon, and, if lucky, the aurora painting the sky.

 The lit-up Triangular architecture of the Tromso Arctic Cathedral against a mountain backdrop in the snow in winter.

-There are many events to celebrate the Polar Night and the holiday season, including Christmas concerts at the Tromso Arctic Cathedral that shouldn’t be missed!
+But don’t let the darkness get you down; Tromsø residents certainly don’t.
+There are many events to celebrate the Polar Night and the holiday season, including midnight concerts at the Tromsø Cathedral (the main one in town — not the Arctic one) that shouldn’t be missed!

-Whale watching season is still going strong, reaching its peak in December, so that’s a must-do activity if you’re visiting Tromso in December.
+Also, whale watching season is still going strong, actually reaching its peak in December, so that’s a must-do activity if you’re visiting Tromso in December.

 January